Heydarchi/SecureSms/README.md

 ## Phase 1
-We will complete the basic functionalities of a Sms manager application
+We will complete the basic functionalities of a SMS manager application

 ## Phase 2
 Generating, sharing and storing encryption and signing keys and also sms encryption